Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 2. There are hammams with different scents, the food is decent, and the atmosphere is pleasant.
 It’s a great spot for a bachelorette party or an evening with friends.

-3. It’s pricey, but understandable: downtown, a new building, everything is well thought out.
+3. It’s pricey, but understandable: it’s in the city center, the building is new, and everything is well thought out.
 If you want a real Russian bathhouse without the hassle—this is the place.

 Вятские бани — номер с парной и купелью